 Getting Started with JOSM

-In this chapter we will learn step by step how to download and install JOSM, the Java OpenStreetMap editor.
-We will change some of the settings in JOSM to make it easier to use.
-Then we will open a sample map and learn some of the basic operations of the software.
+How to download and install JOSM, the Java OpenStreetMap editor, change some of the settings, open a sample map and learn some of the basic operations of the software.
 Remember in the introduction chapter when we asked you to draw a map of your town or village?
 We will conclude this chapter by drawing your map again, this time digitally.
 After this you should have a good understanding of how to draw maps in JOSM.

 - If you have a copy of JOSM on a CD or usb flash drive, you can skip to the next section, Install JOSM.